chaewonkimm/chaewonkimm/README.md

 I'm majoring in **AI, Big Data & Management**, and minoring in **Computer Science**.
 <br>
 - I’m interested in **Computer Vision**, especially in improving **perception and recognition quality**.
-- I've worked on several research projects focusing on enhancing **visual understanding** and reducing artifacts in generative models.
+- I've worked on research projects enhancing **visual understanding** and reducing artifacts in generative models.
 - I’m also passionate about exploring **AI applications across diverse domains**.
 - Currently, I’m looking forward to expanding my experiences by conducting innovative research in academic and applied AI.

 ᆞ Please feel free to contact me at clkimcw@gmail.com